eloqdata/eloqdoc/README.md

 ### 🔄 Elastic Scalability

 - Scales compute and memory **100x faster** than traditional databases by avoiding data movement on disk.
-- Scales storage independently, conserving CPU resources for compute-intensive tasks.
+- Scales storage independently, so CPU resources remain constant when data volume grows but traffic stays the same.
 - Scales redo logs independently to optimize write throughput.

 ### 🔥 High-Performance Transactions